Teffont: Description

-Teffont has a parish council and is in the area of the Wiltshire Council unitary authority, which is responsible for almost all significant local government functions.
+Teffont has a parish council and is in the area of the Wiltshire Council, a unitary authority which is responsible for almost all significant local government functions.

 The two former parishes each had a church, and both continue in use, although they are only about three-quarters of a mile apart; they are both Grade II* listed buildings.
 Until 1922 Teffont Magna was a chapelry of Dinton, and its modest church dates from the 13th century.
 The church at Teffont Evias was rebuilt in the 1820s, when an imposing tower was added.

 Part of Chilmark Quarries, a former stone quarry and now a Site of Special Scientific Interest, is in the far southwest of the parish.

 Roman sacred site

 The modern village is within the valley of a perennial spring at the north end of the village.
 A greensand ridge overlooks the valley from the west, and here the Teffont Archaeology Project has since 2008 investigated the site of a large Roman-period temple complex.
 The area crosses the boundary of the two Teffonts.
 This sacred landscape may have marked the western edge of the territory of the Durotriges, whose coins have been found in Teffont.